Does Medicare Cover Mammograms?

 However, there are a few general guidelines.

 Many women with an average risk of breast cancer often start getting mammograms around age 40.
+According to the U.S. Centers for Disease Control and Prevention, 69% of women 40 or older had a mammogram in the last two years.

 The American Cancer Society suggests that women with an average risk of cancer undergo annual mammogram screenings at age 45 until age 54, and then follow up with additional screenings once every two years.